-Most anti-churched are not just anti-church they are in many cases anti-God.
-Could be considered agnostic or moderately atheist.
-There position is expressed often in various levels of hostility and makes the difference between them the un-churched and over-churched very clear.
-Logically they do not believe in God so why would they believe in church.
+Most anti-churched, are not just anti-church, they are in many cases anti-God, and could be considered agnostic or moderately atheist.
+Their position is expressed often in various levels of hostility and makes the difference between them the un-churched and overchurched very clear.
+Logically they do not believe in God, so why would they believe in church.
 Many have been raised with hostility towards God or church.
-Others have become hostile because they blame God or church for some tragedy or abuse.
-And many are just wired with a mind that analytically rejects a faith-based worldview and have not found an intellectual path to lead them there.
+Others have become hostile because they blame God or church for some life tragedy or personal abuse.
+And many are just wired with a mind that analytically rejects a faith-based or biblical worldview and have not found an intellectual path to lead them there.
 Although some anti-churched have never believed, some have discarded their belief simply because they never actually took the time to find out if God really does exist for them.
 There are many anti-churched who came to their Godless conclusions on their own, and there are others who got there because what little faith they had at one time could not survive the reality check of a hostile secular college education; consisting of a four-year diet of Neitzche, Darwin, Sagan, Dawkins, Hitchens, etc. (If you notice, most anti-God college philosophy professors are themselves unwilling to go the distance with students who openly disagree with them (as if philosophy were a study of facts).
-In spite of their boastings of open-mindedness and freethinking they often reject real open-minded freethinking students contradict them with biblical worldviews.)
+In spite of their boastings of open-mindedness and freethinking they often reject real open-minded and freethinking students who are capable of contradicting them with biblical worldviews.
 Nonetheless, they convince many young people that believing in God means losing all intellectual integrity.
 But nothing could be further from the truth (more on that later).

-Without openness to faith or Jesus as foundational theological truth the anti-churched are left to despise and mock or search and lament what they will never find.
+Without openness to faith or Jesus as foundational theological truth the anti-churched are left to despise and mock, or endlessly search and lament what they will never find.
 They are out there looking for something they might never have and for truth they might never know.
 This condition creates a real vacuum inside and often they try and fill it with various activities and busy-ness to replace the community and connection they are missing.
-They look to clubs, weekend recreation, neighborhood karaoke bars, Internet communities, service organizations and special interest causes.
+They look to clubs, weekend recreation, neighborhood karaoke bars, social network and Internet communities, service organizations and special interest causes.
 Eventually they discover that alternative activities such as these are not an adequate replacement.
-All of these activities and busy-ness are engaging, fun, and capable of meeting some need, but they cannot replace what is needed most; to love and be loved in Christian community through a sincere relationship with Jesus.
-The truth is that alternative outlets provide only one element of what is truly needed - the element that feels good.
-What is missing is the element that challenges an individual with truth and asks them to grow and change into what God has called them to be.
-They really need a life together as an active participant of the community of Christ.
-They do not believe in

-God - but most of them believe in love.
-That is our connection... loving and genuine relationship.
+All of these activities and busy-ness are engaging, fun, and capable of meeting some of their need, but they cannot replace what is needed most; to love and be loved in Christian community through a sincere relationship with Jesus.
+Here is why that is true.
+The truth is that alternative outlets for true community provide only one element of what is most needed - the element that feels good.
+What is missing is the element that challenges an individual with truth, asking them to grow and change into what God has called them to be.
+What they really need is a life as an active participant of the true community of Christ.
+They do not believe in God - but most of them believe in love.
+That is our connection point... loving and genuine relationship - love beyond love.
+In this case, love without strings attached, and a love that is willing to wait for the Holy Spirit to germinate His truth into their intellectual or hostile processes.